veit/python-basics-tutorial/docs/dataclasses.rst

 ===============

 Data classes were introduced in Python 3.7 and are a special shortcut with which we can create classes that store data.
-Python offers a special `decorator
+Python offers a special :doc:`decorator
-<../functions/decorators>` if we want to create such a class.
+<functions/decorators>` if we want to create such a class.

 .. note::
    For table data I generally use :doc:`pandas Series or DataFrames